Removal of cannabis from Schedule I of the Controlled Substances Act: 2020–2023

-2024–2025
+2024–2026

-The Department of Health and Human Services, following a FOIA lawsuit filed by attorney Matt Zorn, released an un-redacted copy of the department's descheduling determination letter in January 2024.
+Following a FOIA lawsuit filed by attorney Matt Zorn, the Department of Health and Human Services released an un-redacted copy of the department's descheduling determination letter in January 2024.
 After reviewing the letter, a legal expert concluded it was "very likely that the DEA will move forward with the rulemaking process to reschedule marijuana", a conclusion also reached by the Congressional Research Service in their report.
 A dozen members of the U.S. Senate, including the majority leader, signed a letter to the United States Attorney general and the head of the Drug Enforcement Administration expressing their desire that rescheduling be the administration's decision, if not outright descheduling.

-The Associated Press reported on April 30 that the Drug Enforcement Administration would consider rescheduling marijuana as a Schedule III drug, though it was not yet officially announced, calling it "the agency's biggest policy change in more than 50 years".

-On May 16, the Justice Department confirmed that rescheduling was moving forward under the Administrative Procedure Act, with a notice of proposed rulemaking submitted for publication in the Federal Register.
+Reports circulated in April that the Drug Enforcement Administration would consider rescheduling marijuana as a Schedule III drug, touting the significance of the anticipated policy change.
+The Justice Department confirmed in May that rescheduling was moving forward under the Administrative Procedure Act, with a notice of proposed rulemaking submitted for publication in the Federal Register.
 President Biden and Vice President Kamala Harris both released video announcements to X concerning the rescheduling.
 Biden called his administration's action as a "monumental" move in "reversing long-standing inequities... because of a failed approach to marijuana".

-On July 9, the Republican-led House Appropriations Committee attempted to block the DOJ from using federal funds to reschedule cannabis via an amendment to a funding bill.
-The public comment period for the proposed rule change closed during the week of July 22.
-Nearly 43,000 comments were received, a record for any DEA rule change, most of which were in favor of rescheduling.
+In early July, the Republican-led House Appropriations Committee attempted to block the DOJ from using federal funds to reschedule cannabis.
+The public comment period for the proposed rule change closed with nearly 43,000 comments received, a record for any DEA rule change; most supported descheduling, decriminalizing, or legalizing marijuana at the federal level.

 Following a string of delays, a preliminary hearing on December 2 resulted in plans for evidentiary and testimonial proceedings between January and March 2025.
 Hearings were further postponed after the judge admonished the DEA for "deliberate defiance" regarding evidence for the planned proceedings, which he condemned as an "unprecedented and astonishing" failure to follow court instructions.

+Executive Order 14370

 President Donald Trump told donors in August 2025 that he "was interested" in reclassification, and that a rescheduling announcement was forthcoming "in weeks".
+Reports suggested the administration would order rescheduling before year's end.
+Trump issued executive order 14370 on December 18, 2025, directing the Attorney General to expedite reclassification to Schedule III, in order to improve "marijuana-related medical research".
+Acting United States Attorney General Todd Blanche issued an April 22, 2026, order to reclassify state-licensed medical cannabis to Schedule III, effective upon publication in the Federal Register on April 28.
+DEA conducted a new set of hearings between June 29 and July 15, 2026.